Ryomensukuna2003/jsxsmith/README.md

 This is a assignment for the Full Stack Developer Internship not a personal Project.

+### TODO
+- Add button for new Project or appSession
+- Add button for new chat
+- Add Logic for autosave of chats
+- Add LLM integration for code generation
+- Add UI state management with Zustand

+Optional:
+- Add Light/Dark mode toggle
+- Add Redis caching for performance
+- Add Dockerfile for containerization

 ### Tech Stack

 - **Frontend**: Next.js, Shadcn UI, Tailwind CSS